Ohlhorst Digital

 Sets the target threshold in dB.

-- M/S mode: Maximum allowed Side level relative to Mid.
-Higher values reduce Side more aggressively (narrower/mono), lower values allow more Side content (wider).
+• M/S mode: How far the Side is held below Mid.
+Higher values push Side further down (narrower/mono), lower values allow more Side content (wider).

 The Target control features the same intelligent bidirectional linking with its corresponding curve.